Elliot Neal Brandt DPE Checkride Gouges

 Designated Pilot Examiner

 Preparing for an FAA checkride with Designated Pilot Examiner (DPE) Elliot Neal Brandt?
-GougeHub has 2 first-hand Elliot Neal Brandt checkride gouge reports from pilots who tested in North Dakota.
+GougeHub has 2 first-hand Elliot Neal Brandt checkride gouge reports from pilots who tested.
 Review oral exam questions, flight test patterns, and examiner insights for CFI and CFII checkrides.

 Examiner Patterns